VedantS01/Vedant/CS2610/CS19B074_A4/README.md

 Enter the element to be searched : 6

+Result of the binary search is : 1

 The element was found.

 Do you want to terminate the program (Y/n)